b04902009/2018-fc/README.md

 > Delta: -0.5066

 ### hw2
-Write a program to price the American arithmetic average-rate knock-in call on a non-dividend-paying stock.
+Write a program to price the European arithmetic average-rate knock-in call on a non-dividend-paying stock.

 Input:
 1. S (spot price)